 Becoming a Nurse in Oregon

 Oregon nursing licenses are regulated by the Oregon Board of Nursing.
 Nursing represents the largest portion of the health care workers in Oregon, a state that expects to experience one of the largest nursing deficits in the country in the coming years.
 There is an expected 1.9 percent increase in the demand for nurses between 2015 and 2025.
 Long-term care is expected to create the greatest demand for nurses by the year 2025.
-Nurses in Oregon average $42 an hour or over $80,000 annually, making them some of the highest paid nurses in the country.
+RNs in Oregon make mean annual salaries of $96,230, making them some of the highest paid RNs in the country.
 There are numerous high-quality nursing schools in Oregon that offer various nursing degrees for students to pursue.
 Learn more about Oregon licensing requirements for CNAs, LPNs, RNs, and APRNs below.

 How to Get Certified Nursing Assistant (CNA) Certification in Oregon

 To become certified in Oregon as a CNA, applicants must pay a $106 application fee as well an additional $64.50 fee to complete the fingerprinting process.
 Oregon CNA certification applicants must complete a board-approved level one nursing assistant training within two years of the application date.
 In order to be certified, first-time CNAs must pass the state's CNA certification exam.